ragekow/ragekow/README.md

-Embark on a whirlwind adventure with me, Ragekow, the udderly coder who's mastered the art of the helicopter twirl!
-In my digital pasture, code flows like milk, and projects spin to life with an udderly fantastic flair.
-Welcome to a GitHub profile that's as unconventional as it is innovative, where creativity and code merge in a spectacular dance of the udders!
+Where creativity and code merge in a spectacular dance of the udders!

 ## 🌪️ Currently Spinning Up...